th7mo/dotfiles/readme.md

 # Dotfiles

-This repository stores all my custom configuration for my Linux workflow.
+This repository contains all my custom configuration for my Linux workflow.

 ## Dependencies